Ground Cover Plants are a Beautiful Addition of Greenery to Give a Pop of Needed Color

 English Ivy: A Valuable Ground Cover Plant

-Garden Phlox: Garden phlox is a beautiful lavender ground cover that turns a pinkish color in low alkalinity soils in late summer.
+Garden Phlox: Garden phlox is a beautiful lavender ground cover that turns pink in low alkalinity soils in late summer.
 It's versatile and makes a carpet-like appearance full of delicate blooms covering the entire plant.
 Perfect for planting on hills or near rocks to gently climb and bloom all summer long.

 Ground Cover Online Lowest Price Guarantee